Planning To Visit Gibsons Landing

 For awhile, we kept an eye out for any signs of whales but we saw nothing going either way.
 Maybe we would be more successful when we went whale watching from Stevenston the next day!
 We did however see a lot of floating logs.
 We now understood why it may be dangerous in a small boat around Vancouver!

-Gibsons Landing Is A Canadian Icon To Explore By Bike
+Gibsons Landing Was A Canadian Icon To Explore By Bike

 When you land in Langdale by foot or by bike, it is a short walk to find the town bus waiting.